-5.10 Personnel Security Clearances
+5.8 Personnel Security Clearances

-The contractor shall ensure that all personnel, prior to starting work, have a minimum of Department of Defense (DoD) National Agency Check (NAC), or have an equivalent.
+The contractor shall ensure that all personnel, prior to starting work, have a minimum of DoD National Agency Check (NAC), or an equivalent.
 The contractor shall ensure that all personnel maintain their security clearance in order to perform the work assigned and access the facilities required to perform the work.
 The contractor shall ensure that personnel meet eligibility requirements for clearance/access to classified information at the level required (Secret, Top Secret and Yankee White).

 a.
 The contractor shall comply with personnel security requirements for Secret and Top Secret clearances in accordance with the National Industrial Security Program Manual (NISPOM) 5220.22M and for Yankee White access in accordance with Selection of DoD Military and Civilian personnel and Contractor Employees for Assignment to Presidential Support Activities (PSAs) (DoD Directive 5210.55 and DoD Instruction 5210.87).
 Specifics requirements are as follows: